 Breathing ground-level ozone can result in a number of health effects that are observed in broad segments of the population.
-Ozone can damage the respiratory system, causing inflammation, irritation, and symptoms such as coughing and wheezing, and worsening of asthma symptoms.
+Ozone can damage the respiratory system, causing inflammation, irritation, and symptoms such as coughing and wheezing.
 High levels of ozone are especially harmful for children, people who exercise outdoors, the elderly, and people with asthma or other respiratory problems.
 Ground-level ozone also impacts the economy by increasing hospital visits and medical expenses, loss of work time due to illness, and by damaging agricultural crops.